arturo-source/learn-go-concurrency/README.md

 If you use the for-range golang style, this will end when the channel is closed.
 You will not have to worry about checking if channel is closed.

+### What causes panic with channels?

+- Use a non-initialized channel (var ch chan int).
+- Send data through a closed channel.
+- Close an already closed channel.
+- Deadlocks: `fatal error: all goroutines are asleep - deadlock!`
+  - Receive from a non-closed channel.
+If no one sends data.
+  - Send to a filled channel.
+If no one receives the data.

+Initializing channels is easy, but `var ch chan int` is not initializing.
+Instead use `var ch chan int = make(chan int)` or `ch := make(chan int)`.

+You have to be quiet with closed channels.
+As said before, you can only send data through non-closed channels.
+If you send data through a closed channel, it will panic.
+If you close an already closed channel, it will panic too.
+(I will add an example of how to close multiple sender channel later...)

+Reading a channel can also cause panic, if you don't send data through this channel.
+The previous example `for i := range c {...}` will panic if the channel `c` is never closed.

+But writting can also cause panic, if you don't receive data through this channel.
+The previous example `fibonacci(c)` will panic if `c` is never read.
+If the `for` does not exist, when the channel receives the 11th fibonacci result, its buffer will be filled, and it will panic.

+## Select

 ### What is a select?

 **Select is a switch-like solution to wait for one of multiple channels**.
 Sometimes you will want to block the goroutine until one of multiple channels can run.
 This is the perfect case to use select.
 It's important to know that select accepts _reading_ case and _writing_ case.